LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/overview.md

 Lethal Company uses Unity version 2022.3.9f1, and therefore we should use it too in order to avoid any issues with version differences when exporting our asset bundles.

 ::: warning IMPORTANT
 On Linux, Unity 2022.3.9f1 has a bug where it might output audio to the wrong audio device.
-If this happens, you can try using [PulseAudio Volume Control](https://flathub.org/apps/org.pulseaudio.pavucontrol) to change Unity's audio output (appears as `FMOD Ex App`) to the correct one.
+This is particularly relevant when implementing sound effects for your enemy, though the enemy sounds still work in the game itself.
+If this bug happens, you can try using [PulseAudio Volume Control](https://flathub.org/apps/org.pulseaudio.pavucontrol) to change Unity's audio output (appears as `FMOD Ex App`) to the correct one.

 Alternatively, you could use a patchbay like [qwpgraph](https://flathub.org/apps/org.rncbc.qpwgraph) to always force Unity to output into the audio device of your choosing.
 Do note that this only works if you are on PipeWire.
 If you are unsure on whether or not you are running PipeWire, you can see if `$ ps -e | grep pipewire` outputs anything.
 This command will list active processes that have "pipewire" in their name.
 :::